Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 Ensure the following prerequisites are met before getting started:

 - You must have an active Azure subscription for development and testing purposes.
-Creat an Azure subscription [here.](https://azure.microsoft.com/free/)
+Create an Azure subscription [here.](https://azure.microsoft.com/free/)
 - You must have a Partner Center account enabled for use with the commercial marketplace.
 Create an account [here.](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account)
 - We recommend using an Integrated Development Environment (IDE):  [Visual Studio Code](https://code.visualstudio.com/),  [Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16#), etc...
 - The SDK has been implemented using [.NET Core 3.1.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)